 I strongly believe complacency is where souls and creativity go to die.
 I strive to do fulfilling and meaningful work.
 I’ve had the pleasure of working with small local business owners, philanthropic organizations and startups to some of the most influential tech companies in the Fortune 500.

 My favorite artists and designers include Serge Mouille for his timeless and exquisite lamp designs and Vincent Van Duysen for his strong minimalist architectural design and neutral but texture-rich interior design.
 See my work here.

 My parents purchased our first computer in 2001.
 I was 10 years old.
 Around the same time, my dad transitioned from film photography to digital cameras.
 A lot of the cameras came bundled with image editing software.
 It didn’t take me long to figure out that these programs were incredibility limiting and basic.
-Digging around the internet I eventually learned about PhotoShop and the rest was history.
+Digging around the internet, I eventually learned about PhotoShop being the industry standard and the rest was history.

-When I was about 4 years old our TV only had about 4 channels.
-One of them aired Pappyland.
-A sort of children’s version of Bob Ross.
-Pappy Drew-It, the main character and a renowned cartoonist in actuality, would teach us how to draw animals and people beginning with very basic shapes that almost anyone can follow.
+When I was about 4 years old, our TV only had about 4 channels.
+One of them aired Pappyland, a sort of children’s version of Bob Ross.
+Pappy Drew-It, the main character (and a renowned cartoonist in the real world), would teach viewers how to draw animals and people beginning with very basic shapes that even the most drawing illiterate could mimic.
 From therein I was enamored, favoring it over other shows like Mr. Rogers and Sesame Street.
-Fast forward to my first foray into digital art…
+Fast forward to my first foray into digital art.

-Over the next few years, I involved myself in several online forums, typically offshoots from shared interests (Kingdom Hearts, anyone?), but they usually had some creative sub-section for art and tagging (no, not the spray-paint kind, the forum banner/signature kind).
+Over the next few years, I involved myself in several online forums, typically offshoots from shared interests for various videogames, but they usually had some creative sub-section for art and tagging (no, not the spray-paint kind, the forum banner/signature kind).
 After a time, I built a thick skin after putting up my work for complete strangers over the internet to critique.
-I learned more at this stage then probably all my years in college where critique often came in the form of a “nice sandwich.”
+I grew more at this stage then probably all my years in college.
+I’ve been exploring my creativity since.